 Erik Satie \ Introduction

-Erik Satie's legacy is both profound and unique.
-The timeless, unresolved quality of much of his work was a key influence on later composers such as John Cage, while his concept of musique d'ameublement (furniture music) anticipated ambient and environmental 'muzak' by half a century.
-The simplicity of Vexations, in which three short lines of music are repeated 840 times, provides minimalism with an important historical precedent.
+Satie's legacy is both profound and unique.
+The timeless, unresolved quality of much of his work became a key influence on later composers such as John Cage, while his concept of musique d'ameublement (furniture music) anticipated ambient and environmental 'muzak' by half a century.
+The simplicity of Vexations, in which three short lines of music are repeated 840 times, also provides minimalism with an important historical precedent.

 LTM offers an extensive catalogue of carefully selected Satie recordings with explicit links to the unconventional, the mystic and the avant-garde: